Caldera Vacanza Quick Start Guide

 - Stain and Scale: If you are on city water, instead of using Metal Gon, we recommend using one third of the bottle (3-4 oz) of Stain and Scale.
 Run your spa’s jet pump(s) for 30 minutes and then allow the spa to circulate for the next 8-12 hours.
 Proceed to next step.

 - pH and Alkalinity: If you need to make any adjustment to the pH and Alkaline, you may do so at this time using pH increaser or decreaser or Alkaline increaser. ***There is no such thing as Alkalinity decreaser.
-If your Alkalinity is low, you may use a tablespoon of Muriatic Acid to reduce the Alkaline reading or you may use pH decreaser, which is also a dry acid and will reduce the overall Alkalinity.
+If your Alkalinity is high, you may use a tablespoon of Muriatic Acid to reduce the Alkaline reading or you may use pH decreaser, which is also a dry acid and will reduce the overall Alkalinity.
 Make a note of whatever modifications you make so you will have a good idea of what to expect the next time you fill your hot tub and proceed to the next step.

 You are now ready to use your new hot tub!!!